ankitects/translating/anki/developers.md

 to translate the sentence with a natural structure.

-Please note that the bulk of the strings in the .ftl files were imported from the older gettext system, so some of them may not demonstrate best practice.
+Please note that the bulk of the strings in the .ftl files were imported from the older gettext system, so many of them may not demonstrate best practice.
 The older system also encouraged constructs like:

 ```